ItharDev/RPG-Viewer-Client/README.md

 - Even if you revert the values to match the preset exactly, the connection is still considered broken.
 - To reassign the preset, simply select it again from the dropdown.

-This system helps maintain consistency across your Scenes while giving you the flexibility to tweak individual light sources as needed — just remember that once you tweak, the preset no longer governs that light.
+This system helps maintain consistency across your Scenes while giving you the tools to tweak individual light sources as needed.

 > [!WARNING]
 > All light presets are also available to players for **use**, **modification** and **deletion**.